pypa/pipx/README.md

 Client for the [Cyberfusion Cluster API](https://cluster-api.cyberfusion.nl/).

-This client was built for and tested on the **1.214** version of the API.
+This client was built for and tested on the **1.227** version of the API.

 ## Support

 This client is officially supported by Cyberfusion.
 If you have any questions, open an issue on GitHub or email support@cyberfusion.nl.

-The client was created by Vdhicts, a company which develops and implements IT solutions for businesses and educational institutions.
+The client was created by @dvdheiden.

 ## Requirements